 Self-Care is Essential

 At home, at work, and everywhere, make sure to prioritize your needs as a way of building self-esteem and resilience.
 Guard your eating, sleeping, and exercise habits.
 Practice stress management.
-And if it feels like more than you can handle, ask for professional support.
-Reach out to learn more about treating anxiety and how it can help you.
+And if it feels like more than you can handle reach out!
+To learn more about treating anxiety and how it can help you click on the link.